State and local government tenders and contracts

 Before you bid for government work

-If you want to win government business, it is a good idea to do some research and make contact with the agencies most likely to buy your goods and services.
+If you want to win government business, it's a good idea to do some research and make contact with the agencies most likely to buy your goods and services.

 The SA Tenders and Contracts website lists South Australian state and local government public tenders.
-You will also find other business leads, such as:
+You'll also find other business leads, such as:

 - requests for proposals